-No. The cancer cells in carcinoma in situ do not have the ability to spread to lymph nodes or distant parts of the body.
+No. The cancer cells in CIS do not have the ability to spread to lymph nodes or distant parts of the body.
 The movement of cancer cells to another part of the body is called metastasis.